 Pupils are encouraged to know, understand and exercise their rights and personal freedoms and are advised on how to exercise these safely, for example through e-safety and circle time and PSHE work.

 Vulnerable pupils are protected and there is a strong Anti-bullying culture at the school.
 We have Anti-bullying themed weeks and all staff and pupils take an active part in this.
 The school operates a robust policy of logging incidents through Cpoms.
-Pupils have key roles and responsibilities within school – e.g. School Council, Eco Committee, Buddy system.
+Pupils have key roles and responsibilities within school – e.g. School Council, Eco Committee, Buddy system and Mini Police.
 We actively encourage the children to discuss how we can demonstrate mutual respect during our Class Worships and assemblies.